 Hat, camera and/or binoculars, sunscreen, towel, bathing suit, insect repellant.

 Rugged jungle terrain makes for an exciting hike and is home to an impressive variety of wildlife.
 Observe the serene, yet wild, beauty of Drake Bay as your boat takes you to Sirena Station.
-Let a naturalist guide help you identify plants and animals, and enjoy lunch back at the station.
+Let a naturalist guide help you identify plants and animals.
 Spend a day enjoying fresh air, exercise, and plenty of adventure in Costa Rica’s great outdoors.